gerhynes/aws-notes/README.md

 **Current**

 The underlying hardware and managed software is patched, upgraded and replaced by the cloud provider without interruption to you.

+### AWS Global Infrastrcture Overview

+The AWS global infrastructure is globally distributed hardware and data centers that are physically networked together to act as one large resource for the end customer.
+It is (currently) made up of:

+- 25 launched regions
+- 81 availability zones
+- 108 direct connection locations
+- 275+ points of presence
+- 11 local zones
+- 17 wavelength zones

+### Regions

+Regions are geographically distinct locations consisting of one or more Availability Zones.

+Every region is physically isolated from and independent of every other region in terms of location, power and water supply.

+US-East 1 (Northern Virginia) was AWS's first region.

+Each region generally has three Availability Zones.

+New services almost always become available first in US-East.

+Not all AWS services are available in all regions.

+Al your billing information appears in US-East 1.

+The costs of AWS services vary per region.

+When you choose a region you need to consider four factors:

+1. What regulatory compliance does this region meet?

+2. What is the cost of AWS services in this region?

+3. What AWS services are available in this region?

+4. What is the distance or latency to end-users?